staslebedenko/CognitiveServicesWorkshopUA/README.md

 12. Visual Studio: In the Debug menu, select Start debugging to run the application.

-13. You can deploy function app to Azure via publishing profile, if you want to.
+13. You can deploy a function app to Azure via publishing profile if you want to.

-14. Lets connect local and test remote applications.
+14. Let's connect local and test remote applications.

 15. There is a sample single page web application hosted in GitHub for your convenience.
 Open your browser to https://azure-samples.github.io/signalr-service-quickstart-serverless-chat/demo/chat-v2/.